BenMorris/NetArchTest/README.md

 It is a .Net Standard 2.0 library that is compatible with .Net Framework 4.6.1 or better and .Net Core 2.0 or better.

-The solution contains projects in three directories:

- - *src*: The main Rules library that is available as a package on NuGet.
-The main dependency is Mono.Cecil.
- - *test*: A set of unit tests for the rules based on XUnit.
- - *samples*: A couple of sample projects that demonstrate some of the possible usage scenarios.

 ### Writing rules

 The fluent API should direct you in building up a rule based on a combination of predicates, conditions and conjunctions.